100+ Tennis Gift Ideas for Players of All Ages & Levels

 Here are a few helpful tips to share with your recipient:

 - At first, it might feel tender to use a massage stick on your legs, but that changes after a few weeks of use.
-Just be patient and stay with it because it will become more comfortable over time and pay huge dividends aiding in faster recovery.
+Just be patient and stay with it because it will become more comfortable over time and pay huge dividends, aiding in faster recovery.

-Both The Stick and The Log fit conveniently in a tennis bag, and they’re one of those gifts any player will start to recommend to their friends and family after having used it for a while themselves.
+The Stick and The Log fit in a tennis bag, and they’re one of those gifts any player will start to recommend to their friends and family after having used it for a while themselves.

 Case of Tennis Balls & Ball Hopper

-That’s because we can crack open a few cans of tennis balls, dump them in the ball hopper and head out to the court with a friend and take turns feeding balls to each other to practice our game.
-It’s also a great option if we’re looking to practice our serve on our own time without having to chase down balls constantly.
+That’s because now, I can crack open a few cans of tennis balls, dump them in the ball hopper, head out to the court with a friend, and take turns feeding balls to each other to practice our game.

-If you’re not a tennis player, it’s worth noting that a ball hopper serves three great purposes:
+A ball hopper serves three great purposes:

-We recommend Wilson’s Ball Hopper for a few reasons:
+I recommend Wilson’s Ball Hopper for a few reasons:

-- It’s made of durable metal and will last for years
+- It’s made of durable metal and will last for years.

-- It has a 75 ball capacity which is more than enough
+- It has a 75-ball capacity, which is more than enough.

-- It has handles that swing down below the basket to serve as legs
+- It has handles that swing down below the basket to serve as legs.

-- There are small inserts at the bottom of the basket where the handles can lock into place, so the basket is sturdy when standing
+- There are small inserts at the bottom of the basket where the handles can lock into place, so the basket is sturdy when standing.

-Helpful tip: when a player gets a case of tennis balls and a ball hopper it can be tempting for them to open up all the tennis balls and fill the basket to the brim for practice.
-There’s certainly nothing wrong with opening all the balls, but once you open a can of tennis balls, they have a pretty short lifespan.
+When a player gets a case of tennis balls and a ball hopper, it can be tempting for them to open up all the tennis balls and fill the basket to the brim for practice.
+There’s certainly nothing wrong with opening all the balls, but they have a pretty short lifespan once you open them.So, to get the most out of the case of balls, I recommend opening roughly six cans at a time.
+That’s 18 tennis balls for practice, and your recipient will extend the life of their gift that way.

 At the same time, even pressurized cans don’t last forever.
 You’ll want to encourage your player to use all of the balls within the year for the best result.
-We find this usually isn’t a problem for most players :)
+I find this usually isn’t a problem for most players :)

 Tennis Racquet Bag